BYU-CS-Discord/CSBot/README.md

 ### Setting up Docker

-Now you are ready to set up your development environment.
-Set up Docker by running the following command:
+If you wish to run the project in Docker, use the following command before continuing:

 ```sh
 $ npm run docker